 The Sierra Ancha (Spanish for "Wide Mountain") is an archeologically rich wilderness area known for some remarkable cliff dwellings made famous by Dr. Emil W. Haury and the Gila Pueblo Project starting in 1930.
-Dr. Richard C. Lange has continued that legacy with the Sierra Ancha Project starting in 1981 and continuing to present day.
+Dr. Richard C. Lange has continued that legacy with the Sierra Ancha Project beginning in 1981 and continuing to present day.

-"From the Peterson Ranch, we went north to McFadden Horse Mountain, and several other parts of the crest of the Sierra Ancha.
-Then we dropped off the east side of the range, north of Pueblo Canyon and into Cherry Creek where we established camp.
-From our camp in Cherry Creek, we went back up into Pueblo Canyon, into Cold Spring Canyon, and into Devil's Chasm.
-After collecting wood in ruins in each of those canyons, we set out to the east, passing south of Sombrero Butte, and on into lower Canyon Creek.
+"From the Peterson Ranch, we went north to McFadden Horse Mountain and several other parts of the crest of the Sierra Ancha.
+Then we dropped off the east side of the range, north of Pueblo Canyon and into Cherry Creek, where we established camp.
+From our camp in Cherry Creek, we went back up into Pueblo Canyon, Cold Spring Canyon, and Devil's Chasm.
+After collecting wood in ruins in each of those canyons, we set out to the east, passing south of Sombrero Butte and on into lower Canyon Creek.
 After inspecting a prehistoric turquoise mine, we went up Canyon Creek to the Canyon Creek Ruin, which Dewey knew about, but had not seen.
 We returned cross-country, almost due west, and dropped back into Cherry Creek to the Ellison Ranch, where we ended the adventure".

 After several similar expeditions into the Sierra Ancha, Haury published his findings in 1934 as Gila Pueblo Medallion Paper #14.
-His seminal publication, "The Canyon Creek Ruin and Cliff Dwellings of the Sierra Ancha" was published later in the same year.
+His seminal publication, "The Canyon Creek Ruin and Cliff Dwellings of the Sierra Ancha," was published later in the same year.
 You can connect to the past by viewing the remains of the Peterson Ranch near Aztec Peak.
 The Ellison Ranch is still a going concern within Cherry Creek valley.

-Many of my favorite Cherry Creek hiking destinations are documented in Dr. Rich Lange's recent publication; "Echoes in the Canyons - the Archaeology of the Southeastern Sierra Ancha" celebrating the 25th anniversary of the Sierra Ancha Project (SAP).
+Many of my favorite Cherry Creek hiking destinations are documented in Dr. Rich Lange's recent publication, "Echoes in the Canyons - the Archaeology of the Southeastern Sierra Ancha," celebrating the 25th anniversary of the Sierra Ancha Project (SAP).

-in Cold Spring Canyon site V:1:136.
-The main roof beam was severely damaged by insects and water and the structure was in danger of complete collapse.
+One of the first major undertakings of the SAP was a main beam replacement in Cold Spring Canyon site V:1:136.
+Insects and water severely damaged the main roof beam, and the structure was in danger of complete collapse.
 In late October of 1983, a replacement beam was dragged up the old mining road by a horse.
 A pulley system was used to transport the beam up the scree slopes from the abandoned mining road trail to the terrace ledge near the cliff dwelling.
-It took 4 people to accomplish the final task of lifting the beam across the terrace ledge and into position within the cliff dwelling.
-When one ponders the magnitude of the task in present day, you have to marvel at the determination of 700 year old civil engineering to construct these Cherry Creek cliff dwellings.
+It took four people to accomplish the final task of lifting the beam across the terrace ledge and into position within the cliff dwelling.
+When one ponders the magnitude of the task in the present day, you have to marvel at the determination of 700-year-old civil engineering to construct these Cherry Creek cliff dwellings.

 Other examples of Cherry Creek cliff dwellings have been documented within HAZ hike descriptions for;